Welcome to the Early Years Foundation Stage (EYFS)

 Snack time/Water bottles

-The snack table is set up at around 10:00am; the children are then able to help themselves to fruit, milk and water throughout the morning session.
-During the afternoon session the children are encouraged to have a drink from their own water bottle – please ensure that these are sent in daily.
+The snack table is available to children throughout the day.
+They can enjoy fresh fruit, water, and milk.
+Children are encouraged to have a drink from their own water bottle – please ensure that these are sent in daily.

 Children will be given activities to complete at home every Friday.
 These should be returned to school by the following Wednesday at the latest.
-The children are also given a reading book each week, this should be kept in their school bags so that teachers can read with the children and change the books as required.
+The children are also given a reading book each week, this should be kept in their school bags so that teachers can change the books as required.

-At Millbrook we use the phonics resource – Letters and Sounds.
+At Millbrook, we use Monster Phonics.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read, by developing their phonic knowledge and skills.

 Your child’s Learning Journal celebrates his or her experiences.
 Over time it will tell a story about your child – his or her learning, friends, and the experiences he or she enjoys sharing with others.
 We watch and notice each child at play because it helps us to understand and support their individual well-being and development.
-We really get to know the children as unique people with special skills, interests and ideas.
+We really get to know the children as unique people with special skills, interests, and ideas.
 The more we understand about your child, the better we can support them in the way that is right for them.
-Though the journal is mainly added to at school it belongs to you and your child and we think that it is important for them to take the Learning Journal home so that you can share in your child’s learning.
-You are welcome to add photographs and notes about the things your child does at home, when you tell us about your child a clearer picture unfolds and together we can plan more effectively to help your child’s learning and development.
+You are welcome to add photographs and notes about the things your child does at home, when you tell us about your child a clearer picture unfolds, and together we can plan more effectively to help your child’s learning and development.
 Each child’s journal has a unique ID for parents/carers to login.
-Tapestry Online Journal
+T

 For further information please contact: